 I would suggest to my readers that the only thing that truly separates doctors from nurses is ultimate responsibility.
 The editor of Academic Medicine says in his introductory remarks introducing the question that his daughter was trying to decide between medicine and nursing.
 This is the decision she must make.
 Does she want to live with the ultimate responsibility for every patient under her care?
 Because of our investment of time and money, and presumably because of the economic and social standing granted to us, we doctors bear this ultimate burden.
 This is not to say that nurses don’t also have a responsibility to their patients and their field, or that they haven’t invested just as much time and money.

-Shirie Leng is an anesthesiologist who blogs at medicine for real.
+Shirie Leng, a former nurse, is an anesthesiologist who blogs at medicine for real.

 Image credit: Shutterstock.com